-A Lesson Plan To Use Wordless Videos & Humanizing Stories For Early Childhood Learning: Global SEL Ages 2 & Up
+A Lesson Plan To Use Wordless Videos & Inspiring Stories For Early Childhood Learning: Global SEL, Ages 2 & Up

 Explore our world with your early childhood learners using this learning guide for building empathy in an organic, non-prescriptive way.
 Ages 2 & Up.
 All through wordless videos and humanizing stories.
 For parents and early childhood educators.